lapohosorsolya/AmalgaMo/README.md

-# AmalgaMo: DNA Motif Amalgamator
+# AmalgaMo: Motif Amalgamator

-This repository houses AmalgaMo, a tool developed for flexible merging of DNA-binding motifs of any organism, as well as our optimized merged HOCOMOCO human motif set in multiple formats.
+This repository houses AmalgaMo, a tool developed for flexible merging of DNA- or RNA-binding motifs of any organism, as well as our optimized merged HOCOMOCO human DNA-binding motif set in multiple formats.

 **Contents**